hmes98318/Logistics-Station/README.md

 A simple file shares implement in Python TCP socket.

 Using a centralized Server to send and receive files that multiple Client can transfer files to each other.
+To share a file with others, the user just needs to upload the file to the server and share the **pickup code** with the others.
+The others can then download the corresponding file from the server using the **pickup code**.

 TCP/IP network programming final report.